List of Foster's Home for Imaginary Friends characters: Eduardo

-Eduardo (voiced by Tom Kenny) is a big, hairy, purple, Spanish-speaking imaginary friend who resembles a mixture of a minotaur, a hodag, and one of the beasts from Maurice Sendak's storybook Where the Wild Things Are, with horns, a snout, a pointy demon-like tail, and large teeth.
+Eduardo is a big, furry, purple, Spanish-speaking imaginary friend who resembles a mixture of a minotaur, a hodag, and one of the beasts from Maurice Sendak's storybook Where the Wild Things Are, with horns, a snout, a pointy demon-like tail, and large teeth.
 He wears gray pants.
-Despite his large and imposing size, overwhelming strength, and menacing appearance, Eduardo is usually docile, timid, somewhat overly sensitive, crying at minor negative occurrences, and scared of almost everything, most of all spiders.
+Despite his large and imposing size, overwhelming strength, and menacing appearance, Eduardo is usually docile, timid, sensitive, and scared of almost everything, most of all spiders.
 However, he can be ferocious if angered or when danger befalls one or more of his friends, as demonstrated in the episode Eddie Monster, where he overcomes the scariest imaginary creations of teenagers.

 Eduardo has a fondness for potatoes, dogs, and his cuddly toys.
 He once had a puppy named Chuy ("Chewie"), who turned out to be an imaginary dog with the ability to speak and bite with ferocious playfulness.
 He also enjoys the preschool show Lauren Is Explorin, a parody of Dora the Explorer.
 His creator, Nina Valerosa, now a police officer for the city, created him to protect her in a rough neighborhood.
 Eduardo shares a room with Wilt, Coco, and Bloo, and sleeps in a bunk bed (on the top).
 In his room, he keeps a toy box, a dollhouse, and his own piggy bank.

 Coco

-Coco (voiced by Candi Milo) is a bird-like imaginary friend with a palm tree-shaped head with hair mimicking its fronds, a crooked red beak, and an aeroplane-shaped body despite which she can neither fly long distances nor hover for very long.
-Coco can only say her name at various speeds and different emphases.
-A unique talent is her ability to lay colorful plastic eggs containing a plethora of objects of her choosing.
-Mac, Bloo, Eduardo, Frankie, Wilt, and others usually understand her when she speaks and often translate for her.
+Coco is a bird-like imaginary friend who has a palm tree-shaped head (with hair mimicking tree fronds), a crooked red beak, and an airplane-shaped body.
+Despite her shape, she can neither fly long distances nor hover for very long.
+Coco is only able to say her name, and she does so at various speeds and with different emphases.
+She also has the ability to lay colorful plastic eggs containing a plethora of objects of her choosing.
+Mac, Bloo, Eduardo, Frankie, Wilt, and others usually understand her when she speaks, and often translate for her.

 Despite her appearance and quirky behavior, she can demonstrate great intelligence, principles, ethics, discipline (in getting various jobs), and kindness.
 Coco exhibits eccentric behavior; for instance, in the episode Partying Is Such Sweet Soiree, she falls in love with a lamp.
 However, she generally adapts quickly to her surroundings, taking on various activities outside the home.
 In the episode Mondo Coco, she even achieves a meteoric career.

 No one knows who her creator is as she was found on a South Pacific island by two scientists named Adam and Douglas, who brought her to Foster's Home for Imaginary Friends.
 Coco shares a room with Wilt, Eduardo, and Bloo, sleeping in a nest.